EEEManchester/Food-Computer/README.md

 # Food-Computer
 A project to create a controlled indoor growing environment using embedded systems, sensors and control

-Our plan is to build a School of Electrical & Electrical Engineering (University of Manchester) prototype version of the MIT OpenAgri "Food Computer" with an idea to scaling the design out in the future.
+Our plan is to build a www.eee.manchester.ac.uk  prototype version of the MIT OpenAgri "Food Computer" with an idea to scaling the design out in the future.

 ####Please see our Github Wiki for all information on the project